-The principal function of the Delaware Department of Insurance, Consumer Services Division, is to help Delaware consumers who have insurance by regulating the actions of insurance companies and producers/agents for fully insured policies written in Delaware.
+The principal function of the Delaware Department of Insurance, Consumer Services Division, is to help Delaware consumers who have insurance by regulating the actions of insurance companies and producers (also known as agents) for fully insured policies written in Delaware.

-If you are unable to obtain or have been declined insurance through the standard automobile insurance market, please contact an insurance producer (aka agent) to apply for a private passenger or commercial automobile insurance policy through the Delaware Automobile Insurance Plan.
+If you are unable to obtain or have been declined insurance through the voluntary automobile insurance market, please contact an insurance producer (aka agent) to apply for a private passenger or commercial automobile insurance policy through the Delaware Automobile Insurance Plan (DAIP).
 The Plan was created to provide insurance coverage for those people who cannot obtain insurance through the voluntary market.
+For more information view the consumer page of the DAIP.

 If you are unable to obtain or have been declined homeowners or commercial property insurance you may want to contact the Insurance Placement Facility of Delaware (aka Delaware FAIR Plan) at (800) 462-4972 or http://www.defairplan.com.
 See the following link for description of the FAIR Plan.
 Another option is for an insurance producer (aka agent) to place your risk through the non-standard market known as Surplus Lines insurance.
 See link for more information.